engrbm87/pconn-docs/docs/source/installation.rst

 2. Visit ``http://localhost:8000`` (or your configured host/port).
 3. Apply the license in the modal dialog that appears so the system becomes operational.
 4. Register the very first workstation that will communicate with Platform Connectors (:doc:`workstation`).
-5. After the initial workstation is registered, proceed to configure your plugins/navigation/options.
+5. After the initial workstation is registered, proceed to configure your plugins.

 .. _install-upgrade: